-With a rim brake, the tyre has to pass through the brake calliper, but that's not the case with disc brakes, so they free up space for wider tyres.
+With a rim brake, the tyre has to pass through the brake calliper, but that's not the case with discs, so they free up space for wider tyres.
 That's part of the reason why discs have become popular for endurance and adventure bikes.

 Linked to that, a side benefit of disc brakes is that your wheel can go out of true without rubbing on the brake pads.